This Code of Business Conduct and Ethics is to be read in conjunction with the Reporting and Non-Retaliation Policy.

 Loans by the Company

-Loans from the Company to directors and executive officers are prohibited.
-Loans from the Company to other employees must be approved in advance by the Board of Directors or its designated committee.
+Loans from the Company to directors and executive officers or their family members are prohibited.
+Loans from the Company to other Employees must be approved in advance by the Board of Directors or its designated committee.

 Guidance and approvals